Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Introduction

 \section{Introduction}

-One of the most contentious issues in language acquisition is the relationship between the input that the learner receives and the resulting linguistic system.
-Child-directed speech (or \textit{CDS}) is structurally simple and, especially in the first three years of life, abounds with questions, imperatives, and fragmentary utterances, but features very few complex sentences \cite{cameron-faulkner2003construction,bunzeck2024richness}.
-This distribution of utterance-level constructions is conducive to the \textit{functional} side of language acquisition: caregivers talk in this way to elicit responses, steer behavior or establish joined attention.
+One of the most contentious issues in language acquisition is the relationship between the input that learners receive and the resulting linguistic system \cite{pullum2002empirical,clark2011linguistic}.
+Child-directed speech (or \textit{CDS}) is structurally simple: Especially in the first three years of life, it abounds with questions, imperatives, and fragmentary utterances, but features fewer SV(X) and very few complex sentences, which instantiate ``canonical'' word order \cite{cameron-faulkner2003construction}.
+This distribution of utterance-level constructions is conducive to the \textit{functional} side of language acquisition: caregivers talk in this way to elicit responses, steer behavior, or establish joint attention.
 But how do children acquire full-fledged, \textit{formal} grammatical knowledge from such supposedly skewed input?
-Generativist approaches see this kind of stimulus as too impoverished to kickstart formal linguistic development and assume an underlying, innate grammatical endowment that enables it (cf. \citealp{chomsky1965aspects,crain2001nature,thomas2002development,berwick2011poverty}), whereas usage-based scholars argue that domain-general learning mechanisms are sufficient to develop a full-fledged mental linguistic system from this input, which is rich enough (cf. \citealp{macwhinney2004multiple,tomasello2005formalities}).

-The connectionist ``renaissance'', fueled by the increased adoption of deep learning and transformer language models, has opened up new avenues of addressing such questions \cite{warstadt2022what}.
-Developmental AI \cite{dupoux2018cognitive} and the BabyLM community \cite{warstadt2023findings, hu2024findings, charpentier2025babylm} have demonstrated that supposedly \textit{tabula rasa} learners can indeed acquire syntactic structures, the formal side of language, successfully from very little data \cite{huebner2021babyberta}, but without tapping into the functional side of language \citep{mahowald2024dissociating}.
-This makes them ideal testbeds for the aforementioned issue: is the construction distribution found in child-directed speech really too impoverished to learn formal linguistic capabilities, and are other, more complex registers, e.g. book text \cite{cameron-faulkner2013comparison,noble2018keeping}, a richer and more beneficial form of input?
+While its advantages for aspects like speech segmentation or word learning are somewhat accepted \cite{yurovsky2012statistical,cristia2019segmentability}, its influence on syntax remains debated: whereas some generativist approaches see any kind of input as too impoverished to learn a full-fledged syntactic system (cf. \citealp{chomsky1965aspects,crain2001nature,guasti2002language,thomas2002development,berwick2011poverty}), constructionist and usage-based scholars argue that this supposedly skewed input actually aids syntax learning \cite{macwhinney2004multiple,tomasello2005formalities,bunzeck2024richness}.